moshix/3270BBS/README.md

 If you enable FTP, then users can upload notes to their NOTES directly, or also download them.
 This way they can edit longer notes and then upload them with FTP.
 Same wth HTTP.

 From Notes, then users can post a note to Topics.
+This is useful to first edit the Note until  you are happy with it and then turn into a post with one function key.

 Generally, the **httpd should not be opened to the public**, it's meant more for the admin.